Troy Lee Designs Stage MIPS Review

 Throughout testing, we observed no signs of developing durability issues.
 We sweat into this helmet quite a bit and observed no premature paint fade or failure.
 This helmet comes with a three-year warranty.

-The FidLock closure system continues to work flawlessly, and all of the inners of the helmet are still affixed in the correct spots with no pads peeling out or stitching coming undone.
+The FidLock chinstrap buckle system continues to work flawlessly, and all of the inners of the helmet are still affixed in the correct spots with no pads peeling out or stitching coming undone.

 The Stage MIPS comes with some very notable and practical extras in the box.